Latest posts by Brad Smith (see all)

 - File types: MS Word documents, OpenOffice, .rtf, and .txt

 So yes, you have limits.
-But I’ve never run into any of them to be honest.
-And my companies checks hundreds of long, long documents every month.
+But I’ve never run into any of them, to be honest.
+And my companies check hundreds of long, long documents for spelling mistakes every month from MS word and other sources.

-WhiteSmoke allows you to use it on unlimited devices.
-But they have an odd 10,000 character limit on the desktop app.
+WhiteSmoke grammar checker allows you to use it to detect run-on sentences on unlimited devices.
+But they have an odd 10,000 character limit on the desktop app and in MS word docs.

 That’s characters, not words.
 So it’s actually a pretty limiting restriction for people who want to check longer documents for plagiarism.